barichd/brailleorch/borframework.md

 **********

-## Chapter 1: Menu Overview {#overview}
+# Part I: General Overview Of The Software

+<h2 id="overview">Chapter 1: Menus Overview</h2>

 This chapter describes all menus and submenus.
 It gives us a brief view of the major functions of BrailleOrch.

-### 1.1 File Menu {#aa}
+<h3 id="1-1">1.1 File</h3>

 New
 To create a new BMML document.
 This will not be considered currently, unless we decide to develop braille music composing side.
 Braille Music Editor 2 from [Veia Progetti](http://www.veia.it) can do a intermediate level work of it, and blind musicians can now use ABC, Lilypond and Sibelius to produce print music scores.
 So our main goal is to develop a transcription software.

 Open
 Open a BMML file (.bmml), both original Veia version and our extended new version.
 Our new version contains more information and functions, so for portability purpose, it will be a compressed xml file with the extension .bor.
-Another kind of unprocessed .bor file can also be opened, see [Import](#import) below.
+Another kind of unprocessed .bor file can also be opened, see Import below.

 Open recent
 A list of recent created/opened files.
-Number of files can be set or cleared in Options dialog.
+Number of files can be set or cleared in [Settings dialog](#settings).

 Save
 Save the current BMML file in either BMML or Bor format.
 The BMML format is not an old version of BMML, but an uncompressed Bor file.
 This can be used for researching the format to help developers get familiar with BMML.
 Note: the uncompressed BMML file will not contain any original Musicxml sources from which the file is transcribed.